Centre Assurance Boards

 - NERC Centre for Earth Observation (NCEO)

-The purpose of the CABs is to provide assurance to the NERC Chief Executive that neither party is exposed to unacceptable or unknown risk and legal obligations, which flow from Managing Public Money, are being fulfilled.
-The scope of each CAB should encompass all the assurance needs of the NERC Chief Executive.
+The purpose of the CABs is to provide assurance to the NERC Executive Chair that neither party is exposed to unacceptable or unknown risk and legal obligations, which flow from Managing Public Money, are being fulfilled.
+The scope of each CAB should encompass all the assurance needs of the NERC Executive Chair.